Mohamed-M-Mire/Virus-Neutralization-Assay-Data-Analysis/README.md

 ## Overview

 This application processes and analyzes data from luciferase-based virus neutralization assays, specifically using the **Promega Luciferase Assay System**.
 The plate reader that generates data in Excel format, with results across five sheets.
 The middle three sheets contain the assay data in various formats for further processing.
+Examble data file formats can be found under the Data folder.

 ## Excel File Structure